The Power of Pink in Luxury Brand Design: Why Pink is a Top Choice for Iconic, Feminine Branding

 Circular pink packaging boxes with satin ribbon

-It’s no secret that I am a huge fan of the colour pink… I own a lot of pink clothes, most of my home has at least a touch of pink in there somewhere and I even drive a pink car!
+It’s no secret that I am a huge fan of the colour pink, I own a lot of pink clothes, most of my home has at least a touch of pink in there somewhere and I even drive a pink car!

-Colour is so much more than just a visual element - in colour psychology we look at the power that colour has on our subconscious emotions; it is a tool we can use to evoke feelings and bring a brand's story to life.
+The psychology of the colour pink makes it an ideal choice for brands aiming to convey luxury, femininity and modernity.
+Colour is so much more than just a visual element - in colour psychology we look at the power that colour has on our subconscious emotions; it’s a tool we can use to evoke feelings and bring a brand's story to life.
 Pink is one of those colours that is super versatile (which is why I love it so much) and the vast spectrum of pink shades can create so many emotions and feelings.
 A delicate barely-there blush tone can convey compassion and softness, to a striking magenta which can scream empowerment and optimism!
-Feelings associated with pink can include:

 Compassion / Softness / Femininity / Calm / Nurture / Love / Sweetness / Sensuality / Softness / Playfulness / Delicacy / Compassion / Health / Beauty / Grace / Innocence / Modernity / Femininity / Romance / Hope / Gentleness / Affection/ Optimism/ Happiness / Tranquility / Intimacy / Youth / Care / Intuition